 open/close all folders

 Anime and Manga

-- A downplaying and running gag on Dinosaur King: Ursula always knows when someone calls her an "old lady" no matter where they are in the world and immediately, and loudly, takes exception.
+- A downplayed version serves as a Running Gag on Dinosaur King: Ursula always knows when someone calls her an "old lady" no matter where they are in the world and immediately, and loudly, takes exception.
 She won't know where you are, much less be teleported there, but she will be pretty P.O.'ed when she meets up with you.
 This was once used to determine if the Alpha Gang was in the area.

 - In the Pokemon fanfic Natural Liberated, the characters can't say N's name in any form save pronouns because they do not want to invoke this trope.

 - In Children of an Elder God, a fanfic that replaces the Angels of Neon Genesis Evangelion with Lovecraftian horrors, the EVAs, and Children, acquire the properties of the Elder Gods they kill.
 Misato uses this to escape kidnappers by repeating Rei's name over and over; as Rei helped kill the Elder God mentioned below in Literature, this allows Rei to possess one of the kidnappers.

 - Beetlejuice is summoned by saying his name 3 times.

 - He's also sent back whence he came by saying his name three times.